quicwg/base-drafts/draft-ietf-quic-http.md

 compression -- have legitimate uses.
 These features become a burden only when they are used unnecessarily or to excess.

-An endpoint that does not monitor this behavior exposes itself to a risk of denial-of-service attack.
+An endpoint that does not monitor such behavior exposes itself to a risk of denial-of-service attack.
 Implementations SHOULD track the use of these features and set limits on their use.
 An endpoint MAY treat activity that is suspicious as a connection error of type H3_EXCESSIVE_LOAD ({{errors}}), but